t-cel/Fancy-Calendar/README.md

-Simple exercise calendar made in html, css and js (jquery)
+Simple exercise calendar made in html, css and js (jquery).

+Tested on firefox 89.0